-The more time customers spend on hold, the more likely they are to abandon the call and hang up.
+The more time customers spend on hold, the more likely will abandon the call and hang up.
 This is where the FRT figures come into play.

 A high call abandonment rate points to a negative customer experience.
 Plus, it leads to the loss of both prospective and repeat customers.

 Call abandonment rate can also point to bad call center practices, lagging technology, or glitches within the system.
 Individual agent productivity can hinder these call metrics, as well.

 All things considered, it is important for call center reporting to keep track of this number and keep it as low as possible.

 12. Calls handled

 Although this is a simple figure to add to call center dashboards, it is powerful.